mozilla/fxa-content-server/docs/client-metrics.md

 See https://developer.mozilla.org/docs/Navigation_timing for more information.

+### numStoredAccounts
+The number of accounts the user has stored in localStorage.
+Only sent once from the /signin page.

 ### referrer
 Where the user came from.
 Not set if the `referrer` header cannot be read.